prawee/facebook-cookbook/README.md

 # facebook-cookbook
-Learning about new facebook api with your application by step to step.
+Learning about new facebook api with your application step by step.